Jithan

 Jithan (spelt onscreen as Githan) is a 2005 Indian Tamil-language supernatural romantic thriller film directed by R. K. Vincent Selva.
 The film stars Ramesh (in his Tamil debut) and Pooja along with Kalabhavan Mani, S. Ve.
 Shekher, Livingston, Mukesh and Nalini.
 R. Sarathkumar played a guest role in the film.

-The film was simultaneously shot with the Bollywood film, Gayab (2004) and was produced by Raadan Mediaworks, owned by Radhika.
+The film was simultaneously shot with the Hindi film, Gayab (2004) and was produced by Raadan Mediaworks, owned by Radhika.
 The music for the film was composed by Srikanth Deva.
 The film was released to positive reviews and became a hit.

 Plot

 Surya, an introvert by nature, loves his classmate Priya from childhood but has never expressed his feelings towards her.
 Meanwhile, Surya's classmate Ajay also tries to woo Priya, in which he succeeds but to an extent.
 Priya does not like Surya as she views him as a nerd.
 One day, Surya gets frustrated as he is not being liked by anyone and cries loudly in a beach, where he finds a small idol of a god.
 He holds the idol, saying that it is better to be invisible rather than being disliked by everyone.

 On returning home, Surya gets shocked knowing that he has really become invisible, while others can't see him but can only hear his voice.
 Surya's father is worried, as he is missing.
 Surya understands his father's love and discloses the truth to him alone.
 Taking advantage of invisibility, he always accompanies Priya without disturbing her.
 He also plays pranks on Ajay to exhibit his anger.
 Surya discloses the truth to Priya also following which she gets scared on hearing Surya's voice.
 Surya decides to rob a bank so that he could get some gifts for Priya, following which he gets media attention.

 A special police team led by Tamizharasu and his assistant Singampuli is appointed to trap the invisible man behind the bank robbery.
-Priya informs the truth about Surya's power to Thamizharasu, and they set an eye on Surya to prevent him from committing further crimes.
-Despite attempts made by Thamizharasu's team, they are unable to stop Surya.
+Priya informs the truth about Surya's power to Tamizharasu, and they set an eye on Surya to prevent him from committing further crimes.
+Despite attempts made by Tamizharasu's team, they are unable to stop Surya.
 Surya threatens that he will create problems in city if Priya does not love him.
 He even pops into Singampuli's house while he is drunk and fights with him, reducing Singampuli to his underwear lying on the floor as Surya is invisible.
 The DGP and Tamizharasu laugh at Singampuli and tease him, but he swears revenge one day.